Oil Region National Heritage Area | The Valley that Changed the World

 Early pioneers settled the area surrounding Neilltown in Forest County, PA during the 1790s.
 As the area’s population grew, itinerant circuit riders, including Catholic, Methodist, and Presbyterian ministers, visited the communities to hold religious services.
 In 1822, local Scotch-Irish Presbyterians organized the Concord Presbyterian Church, and in 1826, constructed a log church at Tyrell Farm (today east of Pleasantville, PA along Route 36).

-The Concord Presbyterian Church adhered to the doctrine of Original Sin and held extremely plain worship services devoid of frivolous diversions like music and heat.
+The Concord Presbyterian Church adhered to the doctrine of Original Sin and held plain worship services devoid of frivolous diversions like music and heat.
 Forbidden to work on Sunday, followers attended services the entire day.
 When, in 1837, the Presbyterian Church split into the Old and New Schools, the thriving congregation at Tyrell Farm remained staunchly committed to the Old School.
 This decision along with the simultaneous growth of neighboring communities like Pleasantville and Neillsburg (now called Neilltown) led to a steady decline in membership until the church at Tyrell Farm was finally abandoned.

 During the early 1840s, the William Neill family, who were original settlers of the area, donated land for a new Concord Presbyterian Church in Neillsburg.
 Built during the summer of 1842, today’s Neilltown Church hosted its first sermon on September 14, 1842.

-Though strict in doctrine, the church flourished until the 1860s and 1870s when the region’s oil boom drew people to the thriving towns of Pleasantville and Tidioute.
+The church flourished until the 1860s and 1870s when the region’s oil boom drew people to the thriving towns of Pleasantville and Tidioute.
 Never a large congregation, the church’s membership dipped during the early 1880s, numbering fewer than 30 people.

 Increased oil activity in the Neilltown area breathed new life into this Presbyterian church during the final years of the nineteenth century.
 In 1892, membership reached a record high of 64 people, and the Neilltown Cemetery Association was created in 1897.
-Neilltown Church’s style of worship changed dramatically during this period with the installation of a harmonium (pump organ) and two wood-burning stoves.
+Neilltown Church’s style of worship changed during this period with the installation of a harmonium (pump organ) and two wood-burning stoves.
 The church and cemetery continued to thrive through the first two decades of the twentieth century; however, during the 1920s, Neilltown Church entered another period of decline, hosting only occasional services.

 From 1929 to 1945, Neilltown Church saw regular use as the home of the American Sunday School Union.
 The Cemetery Association also held annual picnics during this period.
 In preparation for the church’s 1942 Centennial Celebration, the congregation replaced the roof, redecorated the interior, and constructed a shed to house an electric generator.
 On September 20, 1942, 290 people attended the two worship services marking the occasion.
 Despite the excitement created by the church’s Centennial anniversary, Sunday School activities and regular worship services ceased in 1945, and Neilltown Church fell into disuse.